Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

-As discussed in Section \ref{sect:obs_geom}, the observer viewing angle impacts the millisecond magnetar EM detectability, to an extent dependent on the GW detector configuration.
-Here, we show the EM detectability at the typical satellite slew time after a GW alert, at one hour after the merger.
+As discussed in Sect. \ref{sect:obs_geom}, the observer viewing angle impacts the millisecond magnetar EM detectability, to an extent dependent on the GW detector configuration.
+Here, we show the EM detectability at the typical satellite slew time following a GW alert of one hour after the merger.

-For LVK(I), Figure \ref{freevstrap_LVK(I)} shows cumulative histograms of the X-ray flux predicted one hour after the merger for our selection of EoS, and compares it to relevant instrument detection threshold.
-The Figure is separated into two panels, with the top panel corresponding to systems detected in a free zone configuration, and the bottom panel a trapped zone configuration.
-For O4, the more limited number of GW detectable systems at larger distances slightly favors a detection in the trapped zone, as shown in the bottom left panel of Figure \ref{freevstrap_LVK(I)}, where the cumulative histograms are higher than the ones in the free zone.
-Due to its larger BNS range, the O5 configuration indicates more balance breakdown of the expected flux in the free and trapped zones (see right panels of Figure \ref{freevstrap_LVK(I)}).
-Due to the moderate occurrence of joint X-rays and GW detections in O4, our predicted fluxes are compatible with MAXI non-detections.
-For both GW configurations, we note that emission of the millisecond magnetar in the free zone configuration is expected at high fluxes.
-Thus, with a mean free zone flux at $\sim$ 2 $\times$ 10$^{-8}$~erg~cm$^{-2}$~s$^{-1}$ for O4, and $\sim$ 1 $\times$ 10$^{-8}$~erg~cm$^{-2}$~s$^{-1}$ for O5, we find millisecond magnetars in the free zone to be detectable by WXT aboard EP.
-By contrast, they would miss up to 20\% of magnetars in the trapped zone.
+For LVK(I), Fig. \ref{freevstrap_LVK(I)} shows cumulative histograms of the X-ray flux for our selection of EoS, and compares it to relevant instrument detection threshold.
+The figure is separated into two panels, with the top panel corresponding to systems detected in a free zone configuration, and the bottom panel a trapped zone configuration.
+For O4, the number of systems detected in GW at larger distances is limited.
+Millisecond magnetars within this range would be detectable in the free and trapped zone configurations, with a slight preference for detection in the trapped zone due to the longer emission duration.
+This is illustrated in the left panel of Fig. \ref{freevstrap_LVK(I)}, where the cumulative histograms show a higher number of detected events in the trapped zone than in the free zone, reaching up to 1 $\times$ 10$^{-1}$ detections per year compared to 2 $\times$ 10$^{-2}$ detection per year, respectively, assuming the DDME2 EoS.
+Due to its larger BNS range, the O5 configuration indicates more balance breakdown of the expected flux in the free and trapped zones (see the right panels of Fig. \ref{freevstrap_LVK(I)}).
+Due to the moderate occurrence (10$^{-1}$~yr$^{-1}$ max., consistently with the lack of detection so far) of joint X-rays and GW detections in O4, our predicted fluxes are compatible with MAXI nondetections.
+For the two GW configurations, we note that emission of the millisecond magnetar in the free zone configuration is expected at high fluxes.
+Thus, with a mean free zone flux at $\sim$ 2 $\times$ 10$^{-8}$~erg~cm$^{-2}$~s$^{-1}$ for O4, and $\sim$ 1 $\times$ 10$^{-8}$~erg~cm$^{-2}$~s$^{-1}$ for O5, we find millisecond magnetars in the free zone to be detectable by WXT aboard EP, although no EP transient related to a millisecond magnetar has been reported in the literature so far.
+By contrast, EP would miss up to 20\% of magnetars in the trapped zone.
 The moderately more probable detection in this zone shall be operated by MXT-like pointed instruments.
-This statement is at the heart of our proposed observed strategy, developed in Section \ref{sect:obs_strategy_magnetar}.
+This statement is at the heart of our proposed observed strategy, developed in Sect. \ref{sect:obs_strategy_magnetar}.